Install Chef Infra Client on Windows Nodes

 msiexec /qn /i C:\inst\chef-client-15.3.14-1-x64.msi ADDLOCAL="ChefClientFeature,ChefSchTaskFeature,ChefPSModuleFeature"

-Chef Infra Client can be run as a scheduled task.
-On the Microsoft Windows platform, a scheduled task provides more visibility, configurability, and reliability around log rotation and permissions, as compared to running Chef Infra Client as a service.
-A scheduled task:
+On Microsoft Windows, run Chef Infra Client periodically as a scheduled task.
+Scheduled tasks provides visibility, configurability, and reliability around log rotation and permissions.
+You can configure the Chef Infra Client to run as a scheduled task using the chef_client_scheduled_task resource.

 Scheduled Task Options